MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/admin-how-to-cancel-ui-configuration.md

 1. You can undo changes for that you have made to individual UI areas, such as a ribbon, by using the **Restore Defaults** button in the **Customize** window.
 Alternatively, you can undo all UI changes that you have made for a profile by using the **Delete Profile Configuration** window.

  The UI customization for the profile of the particular UI area on the particular page is canceled.
-The layout of the UI area on the page is reset to the default configuration, as made either by the administrator or as installed with ADD INCLUDE<!--[!INCLUDE[dyn_nav](../../includes/dyn_nav_md.md)]-->.
+The layout of the UI area on the page is reset to the default configuration, as made either by the administrator or as installed with [!INCLUDE[d365fin](includes/d365fin_md.md)].

 ## See Also
  [Configure the User Interface](../configure-the-user-interface.md)